News About Cornellians Working in Hollywood

 IAN CHEN scored the documentary "The Trail from Xinjiang," which was named the winner of Excellence in Documentary Short Filmmaking award at the 2013 Asian American International Festival.

-ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, is likely to go to Broadway in 2014.
-It is currently running at the American Repertory Theater in Cambridge, MA.
+ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, is a current hit on Broadway.
 Bryan Cranston stars as President Lyndon B. Johnson.

 TIM SQUYRES received an Oscar nomination for editing "Life of Pi."

 KATHRYN SCHUBERT is the Assistant Editor of 2013 Oscar nominee "Beasts of the Southern Wild."

 DAVID SEIDLERwon an Oscar for his script "The King's Speech."